satoutahhaithem/exo/Documentation_for_repo/README_enhanced_metrics.md

 The enhanced benchmarking script now includes the following metrics:

-1. **Memory Usage**: Tracks RAM consumption during model execution
-2. **Time to First Token**: Measures how quickly the model begins generating output
+1. **Time to First Token**: Measures how quickly the model begins generating output
-3. **Token/Character Usage**: Counts output length in characters, words, and estimated tokens
+2. **Token/Character Usage**: Counts output length in characters, words, and estimated tokens
-4. **Tokens Per Second**: Calculates throughput rate
+3. **Tokens Per Second**: Calculates throughput rate
-5. **Quality Evaluation**: Tests models on specific task types (reasoning, creativity, knowledge, instruction)
+4. **Quality Evaluation**: Tests models on specific task types (reasoning, creativity, knowledge, instruction)

 Standard deviation has been removed from the metrics as requested.